Tie size guides

 Jacket Lapel: Narrow

-A narrower tie complement both a narrow lapel and a skinny body frame.
-It wouldn’t let you
+A narrower tie complements both a narrow lapel and a skinny body frame.
+It wouldn’t let you look gaunt.

 Build: Big, Tall Adult